Sign up to our Newsletter

 The principles of deliberate practice are applicable to any skill you want to learn.
 This has been a foolproof way for athletes and professionals to get to the 99th percentile of their fields and will surely level up your LSAT prep.

-Finally, practice!
 There are countless sources for LSAT practice tests that you can utilize as you embark on your studies.
 It’s important to take both timed and untimed tests in preparation for your LSAT.
+You can find practice questions online or in an LSAT study guide.

 With untimed practice tests, you’ll have enough time to assess passages and questions as thoroughly as possible.
 This is ultimately the best place to start, as it allows you to have a better grasp of your starting point.
 With this, it’s important to practice with intention and to take it slow.